-The Agency has also published a poster for use by schools containing guidance on foods for religious faiths.
+The Public Health Agency has also published a poster for use by schools containing guidance on foods for religious faiths.

 Both guidance documents and the poster for use by schools are available to download: